 Thrilling voices, lavish sets and costumes, moving stories, great tunes — opera has it all!

-Operas (most performances at 7:30pm, * indicates 1pm matinee)
+Operas (most performances at 7:30pm, other times are indicated below)

 La Bohème: The original bohemian love story, set among the fishnets and fairy lights of 1930s Berlin.
 See it if you like glamorous sets and costumes, tearjerkers, famous melodies.

 Carmen: A feisty, fearless heroine, a cocky bullfighter and a jealous lover are bound by fate in a vibrant production of this irresistible opera.